dwhiffing/fury/content/aar/nf/nf24_aj/body.md

-TG Wisconsin reached its patrol zone shortly thereafter, slowing to creep speed and suddenly finding they were sharing the patrol zone with an enemy sub!
+TG Wisconsin reached its patrol zone shortly thereafter, slowing to creep speed and suddenly finding they were sharing the patrol zone with an enemy sub\!
 Two rapid fire ASROCs sank it before the helicopter could get there, and the TG settled in to wait for morning.
 There was a little more excitement as a pair of Su-27s made an appearance from the east to have a go at my cargo helicopters.
 One was driven down to low altitude